Ending Your Marriage or Domestic Partnership in Washington without Children: The Basics

 The duration of the marriage/domestic partnership

 The economic circumstances of each spouse/partner at the time the division of property is to become effective

 How does the court decide what is a just and equitable division of property and debts?

 How much property the court awards to each party, and who it orders to pay what debts, will depend on several factors.
 The main factor a court will consider is in what type of financial condition the division of property and debts will leave each party in after dissolution.
 The court generally will not want to leave one party extremely wealthy and the other poor.
 The court will consider issues such as each party's age, health, education, and prospects for employment.

-Example: in a long-term marriage or domestic partnership in which one party has not worked much outside the home, the court is more likely to award that party more of the community property (or long-term maintenance) to make sure that party does not end up much poorer than the other party.
+Example: in a long-term marriage or domestic partnership where one party has not worked much outside the home, the court is more likely to award that party more of the community property (or long-term maintenance) to make sure that party does not end up much poorer than the other.

-Another example: if one party is disabled and will not be able to work, the court may award the disabled party more of the community property.
+Another example: if one party is disabled and unable to work, the court may award the disabled party more of the community property.

 Another: the court may consider which party will be able to afford to pay the debts after dissolution when deciding who must pay them.

 In most cases, the court will award each party his/her separate property and order each party to pay his/her separate debts.
 The court will award one party's separate property or separate debts to the other only in very unusual circumstances.

 What if I have a Prenuptial Contract, Domestic Partnership Agreement or Community Property Agreement?

-Some people sign a written agreement before they marry or become domestic partners that states how they will divide their property and debts in the event of dissolution.
+Some people sign a written agreement before they marry or become domestic partners stating how they will divide their property and debts in the event of dissolution.
 This is often called a prenuptial agreement.